Fifth DiseaseSkip to the navigation

 Home treatment can help with symptoms until you feel better.

-joint pain.
-Follow all directions on the label.
+- Use acetaminophen (such as Tylenol) or ibuprofen (such as Advil or Motrin) for fever, headache, or joint pain.
 If you give medicine to your baby, follow your doctor's advice about what amount to give.
 Do not give aspirin to anyone younger than 20 because of the risk of Reye syndrome .

-Get extra rest.
+- Get extra rest.

-Drink plenty of fluids.
+- Drink plenty of fluids.

 Try not to spread the illness.
 Wash your hands often, and stay home from school, day care, or work.
 (When the rash appears, you can return.)

 If you are pregnant or have a weak immune system or certain blood disorders, see your doctor.
 You may need extra checkups, tests, or treatment.

 - American Academy of Pediatrics (2009).
 Parvovirus B19 (Erythema infectiosum, fifth disease).
 In LK Pickering et al., eds., Red Book: 2009 Report of the Committee on Infectious Diseases, 28th ed., pp: 491–493.
 Elk Grove Village, IL: American Academy of Pediatrics.